 If you think you've responded to one of these emails, or clicked on one of the links, there are several things you should do.

-- Contact the Help Desk immediately at 410-677-5454 or by forwarding as an attachment the suspected email to email@example.com.
+- Forward the suspected email as an attachment to firstname.lastname@example.org.
 Let us know how you have interacted with the email (clicked a link, responded, etc.) within the email.
 Complete a ticket by going to https://support.salisbury.edu for additional assistance.

 - Change all of your passwords.
 Reset your SU password at http://mypassword.salisbury.edu.
 You should also reset any other passwords you have, change PINs, etc.